University of Otago Clocktower complex: Building history

 Anscombe had effectively extended Bury's two parallel ranges into a notional quadrangle with a formal entrance from the south.
 Across Union Street from that he started another quadrangle, its west flank formed by the Home Science Building set high on a cliff above the Leith.
-He also subtly recomposed the Clocktower Block with the double gables of its western façade's southernmost extremity balancing the asymmetry created by the further extension of this reach from the tower which had originally been intended as the center of the composition.
+He also subtly recomposed the Clocktower Block with the double gables of its western façade's southernmost extremity balancing the asymmetry created by the further extension of this reach from the tower which had originally been intended as the centre of the composition.
 Even Anscombe's infill buildings and blind walls contrive to seem not haphazard, utilitarian interventions but manifestations of the slow, organic evolution of centuries.
 The unity of the whole was nicely underlined by the bridges, channeling, and railing.

 The result was an apparently self-contained, inward-focused cloister, the turreted precinct of other-worldly scholars, presenting a proud exterior face which could be viewed and its clock tower admired, from Castle Street, across the stream, or from several other points.
 The internal courtyard was a self-contained world of ecclesiastical Gothic bluestone, its textures and carefully wrought details the sources of intimate pleasure and delight.

 That the effect was appreciated is clear from the frequency with which it was photographed and otherwise reproduced from this time.
 (The gargoyles above the Union Street Archway entrance have been one of several favored subjects.)

 The cost of building this way was increasingly high.
 The university had started a satellite campus in King Street.
 For decades the clock tower complex remained essentially unchanged.

 In that time revivalist architecture fell out of fashion and by the late 1950s, it was being suggested by the Ministry of Works that the Clocktower Building should be demolished as an earthquake risk.
 The university council responded by reinforcing the building instead.
 But when it did, at last, extend the complex it placed a standard Education Department teaching block at right angles to the Home Science School, forming the southern flank of Anscombe's next intended quadrangle, but now in Modernist design.
-It had fascias of rusticated concrete blocks, made of bluestone aggregate mixed with colored cement, to contextualize it.
+It had fascias of rusticated concrete blocks, made of bluestone aggregate mixed with coloured cement, to contextualize it.
 The first two floors were completed in 1961.
 Two more were added later.
 It was then named the Gregory Wing.

 The university now, at last, acquired the intervening stretch of Union Street, closed it to traffic, and in 1973 paved and planted the Union Street bridge which became the Bank of New Zealand Plaza, named after its sponsor.
 The same year saw the completion of the Archway Lecture Theatres designed by E.J.McCoy (Ted McCoy) (b.
 1925).
 These extended onto the Union Street carriageway and were set very close to the Anscombe Home Science Building.
 (This was apparently in anticipation of the latter's demolition and the demolition of the Archway Building.)